poult-lab/daily-word/english_words_ learning.md

+#### 2020/01/01.03

+01.arsenal  [ˈɑː(r)sənl]

+[noun] Britain's nuclear arsenal. （统称）武器

+"a collection of weapons such as guns and explosives"

+[n] Not just a place to store weapons, **an arsenal can be a place to make weapons or it can mean the collection of weapons themselves**: "The air force had just added two top-secret fighter planes to its arsenal."
+In a more general sense, the word can be a collection of anything used as a weapon, not just military weapons: "

+"a building where military weapons and explosives are made or stored"

+02.missile [ˈmɪsl]

+[noun] nuclear missiles.

+"a weapon that is sent through the air and that explodes when it hits the thing that it is aimed at"

+03.trajectory [trəˈdʒektəri]

+[noun] a missile's trajectory. "the curved path of sth that has been fired, hit or thrown into the air" "轨道，弹道"

 #### 2020/01/02.17

 01.remote-control  [rɪˌməʊt kənˈtrəʊl]

 "远程控制"

-02.trajectory [trəˈdʒektəri]

-[noun] a missile's trajectory. "the curved path of sth that has been fired, hit or thrown into the air" "轨道，弹道"